Amazing Day Trip to Lamma Island (Hong Kong)

 Lamma Island Hike (Lamma Island Family Trail)

 For nature enthusiasts, there are a handful of hiking options on the island.
-Since you only have one day in Lamma Island, I highly recommend the scenic Lamma Island Family Trail which links the north and south, connecting the ports of Yung Shue Wan and Sok Kwu Wan.
+Since you only have one day in Lamma Island, I highly recommend the scenic Lamma Island Family Trail which links the north and south of the island.

 Lamma Island family trail hike

-This well-marked path takes you through lush greenery, offering panoramic views of the coastline and surrounding islands.
-It’s a relatively easy hike, suitable for all fitness levels, and can be easily adapted to include detours to more sights in this itinerary.
+Compared to other hikes in Hong Kong, it’s a relatively easy and no-where near as sweaty.
+It’s suitable for all fitness levels, and can be easily adapted to include detours to more sights in this itinerary.

 Power Station Beach